 Stay away from the pour spouts that measure out your liquor for you.
 They are just a pain because they tend to get clogged and you have to tilt the bottle back and forth if you want more than what it measures.

 Also, there is one final method of measuring method you should know about.
 It is something called the finger method, a.k.a. eyeballing it.
-This method is usually done with ingredients that don't come in a standard liquor bottle such as, juice, cream, etc...
-Basically as it sounds, you simply pour the ingredient in a mixing glass and stop when you “think” you have the right amount in the glass.
+This method is usually done with ingredients that don't come in a standard liquor bottle such as juice, cream, etc...
+Basically as it sounds, you simply pour the ingredient into a mixing glass and stop when you “think” you have the right amount in the glass.
 It is called the finger method because you can use your fingers held closely together at the bottom of the glass to act like a measuring mark for your pour.
 You may have heard someone order a drink by the fingers, "Give me 2 fingers of scotch on the rocks."

-Now that you know how measuring the pour works you can actually double check your friendly neighborhood bartender to make sure they are not under pouring the vermouth in your Martini or Manhattan.
+Now that you know how measuring the pour works you can actually double-check your friendly neighborhood bartender to make sure they are not under-pouring the vermouth in your Martini or Manhattan.